amanbhatt97/SMS-Spam-Classifier/README.md

 1. Run the Streamlit app: streamlit run app.py
 2. Type in the message you want to check for spam.
-3. Click the "Predict" button to view the movie recommendations.
+3. Click the `Predict` button to view the movie recommendations.

 ## Project Structure